Home

 Defensive coding

 Let's consider stdlib's Seq's .zip and .toMap method for instance.
-Both will silently discard elements in some situations, and this behavior will almost never be the desired one (if nothing because it may not be obvious to another maintainer). .zip for instance will truncate the longer sequence if they are not the same size. .toMap will discard entries with duplicate keys, keeping only the last one.
+Both will silently discard elements in some situations, and this behavior will almost never be the desired/expected one (if nothing because it may not be obvious to another maintainer). .zip for instance will truncate the longer sequence if they are not the same size. .toMap will discard entries with duplicate keys, keeping only the last one.
 In almost all real life situations I encountered personnally and where either situation happened, it was the result of an upstream problem: I either meant for the two collections to be the same size for .zip, and I thought I wouldn't have duplicate keys when using .toMap.
 As a result I create two corresponding methods in aptus, .zipSameSize and .force.map, which throw a requirement runtime error when either situation occurs.
 I have been using them exclusively for years now, and it has more than paid off in catching errors early.

 We'll see another example of defensive coding in the next section about succinctness: Java's .split and StringOps.split can also discard elements silently.